Financing a Masters Education

 Seminary Loan Forgiveness

 The Presbyterian Church U.S.A. offers loan forgiveness in certain situations.
-If you graduate and serve in a part-time or temporary pastoral position in a PC(USA) congregation of 150-members or less, you may be eligible for loan forgiveness through the PC(USA) Board of Pension's Theological Student Loan Forgiveness Program.
-For more information, see http://www.pcusa.org/news/2011/4/19/financial-aid-studies-announces-new-theological-st/ and the Board of Pensions website at http://www.pensions.org/portal/server.pt?open=514&objID=246&mode=2.
+If you graduate and serve a small PC(USA) congregation or new worshiping community, you may be eligible for loan forgiveness through the Presbyterian Mission Agency’s or Board of Pension's debt assistance programs.
+For more information, see Seminary Debt Assistance (called and installed pastors) http://www.pensions.org/portal/server.pt?open=514&objID=246&mode=2 and Transformational Leadership Debt Assistance (part-time and/or temporary pastoral positions) www.pcusa.org/tlda.